 Addiction recovery programs usually combine a range of treatment options tailored to each person’s needs.
 If your husband attends a rehabilitation program, he may participate in:

-Addiction recovery programs usually include comprehensive aftercare to support clients after the end of the rehabilitation program.
+Addiction recovery programs usually include comprehensive aftercare and alumni programs to support clients after the end of the rehabilitation program.
 This may include connecting them with local support groups or offering continued recovery coaching.

 For additional support, learn more about how to get someone into rehab.
 Click here for information on how to get someone into rehab.